Afreen2302/Weather-Forecasting-System/README.md

 ---

-For more details, refer to the **video file** for an overview of the system's design and functionality.
+For more details, refer to the **proteus file** for an overview of the system's design and functionality.